-This data will be measured in electricity meters devices.
-This measure will be done according to standards and monitoring patterns of the CCEE (Câmara de Comercialização de Energia Elétrica, a governmental institution linked to ANEEL, Agência Nacional de Energia Elétrica).
+This data will be measured through electricity meters.
+The measure of the power exported to the grid will be done according to standards and monitoring patterns of the CCEE (Câmara de Comercialização de Energia Elétrica, a governmental institution linked to ANEEL, Agência Nacional de Energia Elétrica).